Savory/docs/src/fundamentals/dynamic-modules.md

 Now our `ConfigService` knows how to find the `.env` file in the folder we've specified in `options`.

 Our remaining task is to somehow inject the `options` object from the `register()` step into our `ConfigService`.
 And of course, we'll use _dependency injection_ to do it.
 This is a key point, so make sure you understand it.
 Our `ConfigModule` is providing `ConfigService`. `ConfigService` in turn depends on the `options` object that is only supplied at run-time.
-So, at run-time, we'll need to first bind the `options` object to the Nest IoC container, and then have Nest inject it into our `ConfigService`.
+So, at run-time, we'll need to first bind the `options` object to the Danet IoC container, and then have Danet inject it into our `ConfigService`.
 Remember from the **Custom injectables** chapter that injectables can [include any value](/fundamentals/custom-injectables.md) not just services, so we're fine using dependency injection to handle a simple `options` object.

 Let's tackle binding the options object to the IoC container first.
 We do this in our static `register()` method.
 Remember that we are dynamically constructing a module, and one of the properties of a module is its list of injectables.
 So what we need to do is define our options object as a provider.
 This will make it injectable into the `ConfigService`, which we'll take advantage of in the next step.
 In the code below, pay attention to the `injectables` array: